 Besides the weight difference, there are some other differences between the two types of barbells.

 |Total Length||2200 mm/ 86.6"||2010 mm/ 79.14"|

 |Knurling||Center Knurling||No Center Knurling|

-Shaft diameter: Besides the weight, the other biggest difference in Olympic barbells is the shaft diameter.
+The biggest difference between the Olympic barbells is the shaft diameter.
 Men’s Olympic barbells have a 28 mm diameter shaft while women’s bars have a 25 mm diameter shaft.

 The main reason for this difference is the difference in hand size between men and women.
 Men generally have bigger hands and therefore are more comfortable with a slightly bigger diameter bar.

-The standards are set in millimeters by the Olympic committee which is why the length in inches looks a bit messy.
+The standards are set in millimeters by the IWF which is why the length in inches looks a bit messy.
 Often the lengths in inches are just rounded to 86.6” for men’s barbells and 79.14” for women’s bars.

 Bumper plates are thicker than most other plates.
-45 lbs. bumper plates are 2.15” thick.
-Olympic collars are 3” Wide.
+45 lbs. bumper plates are on average 2.5” thick.
+Barbell clips are about 2” Wide.

 So that means you can fit the following on the different bars;